 Dear Regardless Faithless?,

-However, if you believe that having this conversation with your parents would put you in harm's way, you may find it more helpful to keep the information to yourself for the time being.
+That said, if you believe that having this conversation with your parents would put you in harm's way, you may find it more helpful to keep the information to yourself for the time being.
 It may also be useful to evaluate the relationship you have with them and the scenarios in which you interact with them.
 For example, some questions to consider include: Do you still feel comfortable attending religious family holidays for now?
 What would you feel comfortable with continuing to participate in while still exploring other religious traditions?
 Setting these boundaries may help you continue to learn more about other religions without letting your parents know.

 Originally published Sep 08, 2006